monomelodies/monad/docs/components/managers.md

 ```

 Note that you can just as well write a manager using differently named methods;
 but you'll also need to roll your own controller in that case.
+Alternatively,
+there's nothing that requires you to call the `super` methods; you can write
+your own implementation, as long as Models or Collections of Models are returned
+(or your custom controller does not expect those, that's also fine of course).

 ## Manually transforming the `$http` response
 This is really something Angular-y, so outside of the scope of this